joaquinox/cruise-ships-gui/README.md

 ## :ship: Cruise Ships :ship:

-A project to further our understanding of Object Oriented Programming by taking a journey on a cruise ship!
+A project to further our understanding of Object Oriented Programming.

 ## Built With